Thank you for your interest in becoming a member of the Wintergreen Ski Patrol.

-Lots!
-Ensuring our guests enjoy a safe and rewarding snowsports experience is our number one concern.
-In general the Wintergreen Ski Patrol, like the National Ski Patrol, is primarily about safety, promoting safe skiing, and providing rescue and emergency care for our guests at Wintergreen.
-The patrol also works with the resort area staff to control hazards, maintain trails, and to provide any necessary service to Wintergreen's guests, to ensure a safe and enjoyable experience.
+In general, the Wintergreen Ski Patrol, like the National Ski Patrol, is primarily about safety, promoting safe skiing, and providing rescue and emergency care for our guests at Wintergreen.
+The patrol also works with the resort area staff to provide any necessary service to Wintergreen's guests to ensure a safe and enjoyable experience.
 Since we are all ambassadors of both our sport and our resort, Wintergreen Ski Patrol works to provide a friendly, helpful, and safe atmosphere for resort guests.

 What is involved in becoming a Wintergreen Ski Patroller?

-At this point you are fully qualified to participate in all aspects of patrolling except skiing a toboggan.
-You can schedule to work as an auxilary and/or begin ski/snowboard and toboggan training.
+At this point, you are now a Wintergreen Ski Patroller.
+You are fully qualified to participate in all aspects of patrolling except handling a toboggan.
+You can work as a patroller and/or begin ski, snowboard, and toboggan training.

 What other benefits are there to joining the Patrol?

-The Wintergreen Ski Patrol, like the National Ski Patrol, is a non-profit organization.
-As such your contributions to the patrol may be tax deductible (note the careful wording of this sentence... consult your accountant!).
-In addition, once you're on the patrol you will generally find more "ins" with the skiing community, which means you have a better chance of finding good deals on skis equipment, clothing, etc.
+Ski patrollers who remain in Good Standing earn the right to ski on their days off.
+This benefit is not “free”, you work hard and earn the right to ski!
+Once you are on the patrol you will generally find more "ins" with the skiing community, which means you have a better chance of finding good deals on skis equipment, clothing, lift passes, etc.